Friday, December 31, 2021

 Poetry Sisters Write Ekphrastic Poems

 This month's Poetry Sisters challenge was to write a poem in response to an image.
 We had a few to choose from, but I decided to write to a photo Sara shared of Spider Dress and Serpent.
 This dress was designed by Isamu Noguchi in 1946 for Martha Graham dance productions.
-It was worn by Graham for the performance Cave of the Heart, in which she portrayed Medea who, after being abandoned for another woman by her husband Jason, killed his wife and their children.
+It was worn by Graham for the performance Cave of the Heart, in which she portrayed Medea who, after being abandoned for another woman by her husband Jason, killed his new wife and the children Medea bore with him.

 Photo by Sara Lewis Holmes.
 Exhibit at the Smithsonian American Art Museum.